-In 2010, William H. Turner received additional annual retainers of \$20,000 and \$7,500 for his services as our Presiding Independent Director and Chairman of the Audit Committee, respectively.
-Robert M. Gerrity, Chairman of our Compensation and Management Development Committee, and Richard S. Ward, Chairman of our Nominating and Corporate Governance Committee, each received an additional annual retainer of \$5,000 for their services as Chairmen of such Committees; in 2011, Roger M. Widmann will receive a retainer of \$5,000 for his services as Chairman of the Strategic Planning Committee which was established in March 2011.
-In 2010, non-employee directors also received \$1,500 for each Board and Committee meeting they attended (plus \$1,000 for each multi-day meeting) and were reimbursed for meeting expenses.
-In addition, Robert M. Gerrity, Pamela Forbes Lieberman, Arthur S. Sills, Peter J. Sills and Frederick D. Sturdivant are covered under the Company's health plan.
-Lawrence I. Sills, being an officer of the Company, received no payment for the fulfillment of his directorial responsibilities; please refer to the Summary Compensation Table for disclosure regarding Lawrence Sills' compensation.
+In 2015, William H. Turner received additional annual retainers of \$20,000 and \$10,000 for his services as our Presiding Independent Director and Chairman of the Audit Committee, respectively.
+Pamela Forbes Lieberman and Frederick D. Sturdivant (Co-Chairpersons of the Strategic Planning Committee), Richard S. Ward (Chairman of the Nominating and Corporate Governance Committee), and Roger M. Widmann (Chairman of the Compensation and Management Development Committee) each received an additional annual retainer of \$10,000 for their services as Chairperson or Co-Chairperson of their respective Committee.
+In addition, Pamela Forbes Lieberman, Arthur S. Sills, Peter J. Sills, Frederick D. Sturdivant and Roger M. Widmann were covered under the Company's medical, dental or vision plans.

+Lawrence I. Sills, serving as our Chief Executive Officer during fiscal year 2015, received no payment for the fulfillment of his directorial responsibilities (see the Summary Compensation Table for disclosure regarding Lawrence Sills' executive officer compensation).